AdrianPricopie/Python-API-Testing-/README.md

 # Test performed

+- Additionally, for the test_get_all_fiction_books function, I have a fiction query parameter, which is a string.
+You can find a list [here](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/utils/constants.py) of all constants for all of the tests.

 1.Verifiy that i can log in successful with valid credentials and  generates acces token

 - HTTPS method for request:POST